MusicDataset/md_homepage/content/musics/c/ChromaticFantasyandFugueinDMinorBWV903(3)-Johann Sebastian Bach.md

 ---
-title: Johann Sebastian Bach - Chromatic Fantasy and Fugue in D Minor BWV 903 (3)
+title: Chromatic Fantasy and Fugue in D Minor BWV 903 (3)
 description: This is the description for Chromatic Fantasy and Fugue in D Minor BWV 903 by Johann Sebastian Bach
 composers: [Johann Sebastian Bach]
 periods: [Baroque]